leonardothibes/puppet-phpmyadmin/README.md

 A Puppet module that installs phpMyAdmin.

 ## Sample Usage
-Install phpmyadmin and use the provided configuration defaults:
+Install phpMyAdmin and use the provided configuration defaults:
 ```puppet
 node default {
 	class {'phpmyadmin':}